tushar-313/python-libraries/README.md

 | [Matplotlib](./matplotlib) | Line, Bar, Hist, Pie, Scatter, Subplot, Imshow plots | ✅ |
 | [Seaborn](./seaborn) | `Seaborn.ipynb` | ✅ |

-> More folders will be added here as I move further through the playlist.

 ## 🚀 Running the Notebooks